Vaknin Transcripts

 Narcissism

 Sam Vaknin is best known for his work on narcissistic personality disorder (NPD).
-He gained prominence as the author of the book “Malignant Self-Love: Narcissism Revisited,” in which he explores narcissism, particularly malignant narcissism, from both personal and clinical perspectives.
+He gained prominence as the author of the book “Malignant Self-Love: Narcissism Revisited,” in which he explores it, particularly malignant narcissism, from both personal and clinical perspectives.
 Vaknin has claimed to be a narcissist himself, and his work is often written from an insider’s viewpoint.

 He’s also known for: